Sharp Brains: Brain Fitness and Cognitive Health News

 Computerized Cognitive Assessments: opportunities and concerns: health companies and the military are starting to use new tools to assess brain functions in contexts that neither neuroimaging nor traditional neuropsychological testing can reach.
 This is a critical piece of the brain fitness puzzle that is worth keeping track of, full of opportunities, but also privacy concerns.

 Cognitive Health News Roundup: recent news covering studies on mental training and DNA, on nutrition and the brain, and more.
-Read the rest of this entry »
+[Read more…] about Update: The Future of Brain Assessments

 Brain Science: “Brain Rules” Podcast